postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 Postman will alert you with notifications when activities occur within your team and workspace.

 > Each account can be on one Postman team at a time.
-Multi-team collaboration and guest accounts are two features [on our roadmap](https://trello.com/b/4N7PnHAz/postman-roadmap-for-developers).
+Multi-team collaboration and guest accounts are [on Postman's roadmap](https://trello.com/b/4N7PnHAz/postman-roadmap-for-developers).

 ## Contents